 Next, hit "Override force-dark" to make Android 10's Dark theme apply to all apps, including WhatsApp.
 Exit the Settings app after doing so, and proceed to the next step.

 Note: In some beta versions of Android 10, the "Override force-dark" option has been removed.
 We expect it to return and will keep you updated on this method if anything changes.

-Upon, enabling "Override force-dark," WhatsApp will now have a dark theme applied all throughout its UI.
-However, message threads will still have the light, default wallpaper set.
-Thankfully, you can easily remedy this by removing the wallpaper altogether by following the menu below:
+Upon enabling "Override force-dark," WhatsApp will now have the Dark Theme applied throughout its UI.
+Like the iPhone's Smart Invert feature, however, message threads will still have the light, default wallpaper set.
+Thankfully, you can quickly remedy it by removing the wallpaper altogether; head to WhatsApp –> Menu Button –> Settings –> Chats.

-Once inside the "Chats" page within WhatsApp's settings, hit "Wallpaper," followed by "No wallpaper" to fully darken your threads.
+Once inside the "Chats" settings page, hit "Wallpaper," followed by "No wallpaper" to darken your threads fully.
 Alternatively, you can also set darker images as wallpapers by selecting relevant photos found within either your Phone's "Gallery" or "Wallpaper Library" to add some pizzazz to your chats.

 This article was produced during Gadget Hacks' special coverage on texting, instant messaging, calling, and audio/video chatting with your smartphone.
 Check out the whole Chat series.